-In order to simplify the obligations of Energy Transfer Partners, L.P. under the laws of several jurisdictions in which we conduct business, our activities are conducted through three subsidiary operating partnerships, La Grange Acquisition, L.P. which conducts business under the assumed name of Energy Transfer Company ("ETC OLP"), a Texas limited partnership engaged in midstream and transportation and storage natural gas operations, Heritage Operating L.P. ("HOLP"), a Delaware limited partnership engaged in retail and wholesale propane operations, and Titan Energy Partners, LP ("Titan"), a Delaware limited partnership engaged in retail propane operations (collectively the "Operating Partnerships").
-The Partnership, the Operating Partnerships, and their other subsidiaries are collectively referred to in this report as "we", "us", "ETP", "Energy Transfer" or the "Partnership".
-Subsequent to November 30, 2006 and in connection with the final step to acquire the Transwestern Pipeline, Transwestern Pipeline Company, LLC became an operating partnership.
-See Note 3.
+In order to simplify the obligations of the Partnership under the laws of several jurisdictions in which we operate, our activities are conducted through three subsidiary operating partnerships, ETC OLP, a Texas limited partnership engaged in midstream and transportation and storage natural gas operations, HOLP, a Delaware limited partnership engaged in retail and wholesale propane operations, and Titan, a Delaware limited partnership engaged in retail propane operations (collectively the "Operating Partnerships").
+The Partnership, the Operating Partnerships, and their subsidiaries are collectively referred to in this report as "we", "us", or the "Partnership."